mRB0/pulseaudio-bluetooth-codecs/README.txt

     Install jq first or else it won't work.

-I use these scripts (mainly btaudio-select-best-codec) to switch to the best codec supported by my bluetooth audio devices.
+I use these scripts (mainly btaudio-select-codec) to switch to the best codec supported by my bluetooth audio devices.

 The devices come up using the sbc codec which is the worst audio quality, but I can use eg sbc_xq_552 for higher audio quality.
 I have